-Division of Student Affairs > Support Services > Counseling > COVID-19 Resources
+Division of Student Affairs > Student Services > Counseling > COVID-19 Resources

 News of a widespread public health concern like COVID-19 (Coronavirus) can cause feelings of uncertainty and anxiety.
 Many DePaul students as well as students across the nation are dealing with sudden changes to their regular schedules and some are faced with having to relocate quickly.
 These developments can be stressful and may entail a sense of loss and grief.
 At the same time, university leaders are working to maximize everyone’s safety and care.